alitursucular/alitursucular.github.io/_posts/2019-04-18-reactjs-login-log-out-toggle-button-using-states.md

 Our user triggers this click event by clicking on a `<button></button>` where, the event is being listened for by the _onClick attribute_.
 When this event occurs, it calls the event handler function which, is `this.toggleMood`.
 Inside of the body of the event handler, this.setState() is called and the component’s state is changed.

-**_Bonus:_** _Also see my post about [Fetching data from a RESTful API using Fetch API with React](fetching-api-data-with-reactjs.html)_
+**_Bonus:_** _Also see my post about [Fetching data from a RESTful API using Fetch API with React](https://alitursucular.github.io/fetching-api-data-with-reactjs/)_

 Thanks for reading!
-Please feel free to contact and share your thoughts.
+Please feel free to contact me and share your thoughts.

 Here is the [demo](https://alitursucular.github.io/reactjs-toggle-button-with-states-demo/).